One of the best things about eating abroad is discovering the delicious exotic fruits around the world.

 And while it is native to Southeast Asia, it is another one of many exotic fruits brought to the Caribbean, where it was renamed shaddock, after the sea captain who brought it to Barbados.

 If you’re like me and you find grapefruit far too bitter or sour to eat, pomelo is perfect for you.

 It has all the flavour of a pomelo without needing to add 5 lbs of sugar to balance the flavour.

 Originating in Brazil, Paraguay and Argentina, this exotic fruit is actually a very large berry that can either be purple or yellow.

-Also known as the maracuja (Spanish) and lilikoi (Hawaii), passionfruit is now cultivated around the world and used in everything from fruit juice to ice cream.
+Also known as the maracuja (Spanish) and lilikoi fruit in Hawaii, passionfruit is now cultivated around the world and used in everything from fruit juice to ice cream.

 The fruits are small with a gelatinous seedly centre and are high in polyphenols, beta carotene and vitamin C.

 Beneath the unattractive brown skin of this large berry, the flesh softens as it ripens, and is usually orange or yellow, with a large stone.

 The fruit is originally from South America, but is very common in Central America, Mexico and Cuba.

 >> ALSO READ: 30 Traditional Cuban Foods to Try <<